Did you ever consider going into pediatrics? In your opinion, what are the highlights and drawbacks of peds or a peds sub-speciality? -anon

 Me: (different than what?
 You’ve known me for 2 days!)

 Best Good Friend: Maybe it’s the hair, Dr. Patel.
-There’s not a lot of curly haired people around here.
 (BGF looks at me funny, giving me a look that we both knew meant, “look, I’m just digging for something to make this conversation less weird”)

 Dr. Patel: (still confused) mmm…….maybe. (continues to look at me sideways)